-The Minitex Electronic Information Resources (MEIR) Task Force represents libraries of all types from across the Minitex region.
+The Shared E-Resources (SER) Task Force represents libraries of all types from across the Minitex region.
 The Task Force advises Minitex and its funding partners in Minnesota, North Dakota, and South Dakota in the selection of statewide e-resources.
 Task Force members help to craft Request for Proposal (RFP) language to assess resources, review RFP responses, and recommend resources.

 Resources selected for inclusion in the statewide database collection:

-- Provide multidisciplinary database products that includes indexing, citations, abstracts, and full-text from journals, magazines, other periodicals, books, web content, media, and content in other formats.
+- Provide multidisciplinary database products that include full-text from journals, magazines, other periodicals, news sources, books, web content, and/or video, images, media, and content in other formats.

 - Provide coverage of academic disciplines including humanities, social sciences, natural & applied sciences, business, computers & information technology, medicine & health, and general interest.